clojang/clojang/docs/source/00-low-level.md

 If the call to ``(nodes/ping ...)`` succeeds, a connection to the remote node has been established.
 Note that it is not necessary to ping remote nodes before communicating with them, but by using ping you can determine if the remote exists before attempting to communicate with it.

 Connections are only permitted by nodes using the same security cookie.
-The cookie is a short string provided either as an argument when creating OtpNode objects, or found in the user's home directory in the file ``.erlang.cookie``.
+The cookie is a short string provided either as an argument when creating [node](clojang/current/clojang.jinterface.otp.nodes.html#var-NodeObject) objects, or found in the user's home directory in the file ``.erlang.cookie``.
 When a connection attempt is made, the string is used as part of the authentication process.
 If you are having trouble getting communication to work, use the trace facility (described later in this document) to show the connection establishment.
 A likely problem is that the cookies are different.

 Connections are never broken explicitly.
 If a node fails or is closed, a connection may be broken however.